fdemmer/django-weasyprint/README.md

 ## Usage

-Use `PDFTemplateView` as class based view base class or the just the mixin `PDFTemplateResponseMixin` on a `TemplateView` (or subclass thereof).
+Use `WeasyTemplateView` as class based view base class or the just the mixin `WeasyTemplateResponseMixin` on a `TemplateView` (or subclass thereof).

 ## Example